MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/SustainabilityModule.md

 ---
-title: SustainabilityModule in Cloud for Sustainability shared data model
+title: SustainabilityModule in Microsoft for Sustainability shared data model
 description: Entity used to classify the data definitions.
 author: cdm-publisher
 ms.service: common-data-model